Guitenbay/control-image-lan/README.md

 > A react-native demo about controlling image on different smartphones in lan

+We can Cross-screen control image in lan now.

 This project has server which provides Websocket service.